 The Online Learning Consortium (OLC) is reaching out to our global community of thought leaders, faculty, innovators and practitioners to bring you insights from the field of online, blended and digital learning.
-This week, Dr. Amanda Kraus, OLC Institute faculty for the new 7-day workshop on Disability Equity in Online Environments, joins us to discuss the importance of thinking beyond basic access and compliance related to equitable online environments.
+This week, Dr. Amanda Kraus, OLC Institute faculty for the new 7-day workshop on Reframing Disability and Implications for Inclusive Practice, joins us to discuss the importance of thinking beyond basic access and compliance related to equitable online environments.

 OLC: There are many opportunities to teach online.
 Why did you choose OLC and which Institute course(s) do you teach for OLC?

 I was connected to the OLC through AHEAD (Association on Higher Education and Disability) and believe very much in OLC’s mission.
-I am facilitating a course called Disability Equity to engage participants on how to think beyond basic access and compliance in order to create truly welcoming online experiences.
+I am facilitating a course called Reframing Disability and Implications for Inclusive Practice to engage participants on how to think beyond basic access and compliance in order to create truly welcoming online experiences.

-OLC: What are the 3 most important things that prospective participants should know about the Disability Equity in Online Environments workshop?
+OLC: What are the 3 most important things that prospective participants should know about the Reframing Disability and Implications for Inclusive Practice workshop?

 Prospective participants should know that: